Massachusetts Application for Section 42 Method of Apportionment

 Additional forms are available for a wide variety of specific entities and transactions including fiduciaries, nonprofits, and companies involved in other specific types of business.

 Historical Past-Year Versions of Massachusetts Form AA-1

-We have a total of nine past-year versions of Form AA-1 in the TaxFormFinder archives, including for the previous tax year.
+We have a total of ten past-year versions of Form AA-1 in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 While we do our best to keep our list of Massachusetts Income Tax Forms up to date and complete, we cannot be held liable for errors or omissions.
 Is the form on this page out-of-date or not working?
 Please let us know and we will fix it ASAP.